hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/3-sync-todos.md

           width: MediaQuery.of(context).size.width / 3,
         )
 ```
-And yes to add new public todo you can follow same as adding private todo.
+And yes to add new public todo, you can follow same as adding private todo.

 With this, your fully functional realtime todo app is ready.